SuiteDash

 If the gaps in SuiteDash and Plutio matter to your business, Agiled is worth evaluating.
 It covers several areas where both platforms require external tools.

 CRM with pipeline management.
 Agiled includes a CRM with deal pipelines, customizable stages, revenue tracking, and pipeline automation on all paid plans.
-SuiteDash has basic pipelines on Thrive+.
-Plutio has none.
+SuiteDash has pipelines on Thrive+.
+Plutio now offers basic pipeline tracking.

 HR and payroll.
 Agiled includes attendance tracking, leave management, and payroll processing.
 Neither SuiteDash nor Plutio offers HR features.